esin/esin/README.md

 ### Guy without armored suit 👋

 Hey!
-My name is Andrey Esin and I'm DevOps-engineer, Golang-developer and fall in :heart: with Linux, AWS, smart people,
+My name is Andrey Esin and I'm DevOps-engineer, Golang-developer and fall in :heart: with Linux, AWS and smart people

 #### Projects
 [📅 isdayoff.ru](https://isdayoff.ru) - simple API for checking dayoffs